 More Radical Reads: Black and Brown Solidarity Post-9/11: Why I Refuse to Engage in Respectability Politics

-I recently asked a fellow black woman about the angle she takes when talking to her daughter about race.
-In response, I was treated to the most elaborate circumvention of a question that I have ever seen.
+I recently asked a fellow Black woman about the angle she takes when talking to her daughter about race.
+In response, I was treated to the most elaborate circumvention of a question I’ve ever seen.

-After looking at my confused eyes, laced with disbelief and sadness, and realizing that I was disappointed with her response, she gave up and said with a sigh, “I guess I just don’t want to raise her to be an angry female.”
+After looking into my confused eyes, laced with disbelief and sadness, and realizing I was disappointed with her response, she gave up and said with a sigh, “I guess I just don’t want to raise her to be an angry female.”
 Those words rang in my ears.
-I wondered if being labeled an “angry female” is all that conscious black women have to look forward to.
+I wondered if being labeled an “angry female” is all that conscious Black women have to look forward to.

-More Radical Reads: 4 Ways White People Can Process Their Emotions Without Bringing the White Tears
+More Radical Reads: 4 Ways White People Can Process Their Emotions Without Hijacking the Conversation on Racial Justice

-As we will undoubtedly continue to witness injustices that bring us to our respective boiling points, we each must examine what joy and rage look like in our lives.
-Each has its place and we cannot (nor should we) suppress our anger in attempts to appear “happy.”
+As we will undoubtedly continue to witness injustices that bring us to our respective boiling points, we must each examine what joy and rage look like in our lives.
+Each has its place, and we cannot (nor should we) suppress our anger in an attempt to appear “happy.”
 It doesn’t work that way.
 As we give our rage its rightful place, we give ourselves the freedom to express the full breadth of our joy.
-This is our right—the fullness of our humanity, which no one can take.
+This is our right: the fullness of our humanity, which no one can take from us.

 I am bubbling with rage underneath

 My pot may even boil over